ed-tel/TravelSense/README.md

   Run `npm run dev` to start the development server.

-  ** Figma was used for the prototype.
-Some modifications, functionalities, and Firebase integration has been added seperately. **
+  _ Figma was used for the prototype.
+Some modifications, functionalities, and Firebase integration has been added seperately. _
-  ** This is the final group project version, which will not be updated.
-The updated version is on linked account [@ed-tq](https://github.com/ed-tq).**
+  _ This is the final group project version, which will not be updated.
+The updated version is on this account: [@ed-tq](https://github.com/ed-tq). _